AspiringDSer/Date-Warehouse-Implementation-in-Snowflake/README.md

 In the staging layer, we setup 18 tests to check all the tables data quality.
 For more details check out `schema.yml` under the warehouse/models/staging/ folder.
 ## Overview

-We use DBT's `schema.yml` file to define and configure these data quality checks.
+We use dbt's `schema.yml` file to define and configure these data quality checks.
 This file contains the metadata for each table, including column definitions, descriptions, and the tests to be performed.
 ### Example Data Quality Checks

 Here are some examples of the data quality checks we perform on the `stg_orders` table: